 This solution is for KI#1 and addresses the open issue of how to detect UE(s) within a certain range of a spatial anchor and detect spatial anchors within a certain range of a UE.

-This solution is based on the Mobile Metaverse enablement layer architecture.
+This solution is based on architecture option #1 described in clause 6.1.

-Editor's Note: Whether the mobile metaverse architecture will be an enablement layer, or a new SEAL service, or an enhancement to an existing SEAL service will be decided in the conclusion of this study, and this solution will be adapted to the chosen architecture.
+NOTE 1: The Mobile Metaverse Enabler Client (MMEC) may be a Mobile Metaverse SEAL Client.

+NOTE 2: The Mobile Metaverse Enabler Server (MMES) may be a Mobile Metaverse SEAL Server.

 A first procedure is proposed to allow a VAL server to subscribe for information about UE with spatial anchor interest.
-The mobile metaverse application enablement layer provides capabilities to subscribe for notifications providing information on UE with spatial anchor interest and that may enter, exit or be in range of spatial anchor of interest.
+Mobile metaverse application enablement provides capabilities to subscribe for notifications providing information on UE with spatial anchor interest and that may enter, exit or be in range of spatial anchor of interest.
 The notification may include information about UEs that have discovered spatial anchor(s) but may not yet have connected to the service associated with the spatial anchor(s).

 A second procedure is proposed to allow a UE (e.g., MMEC, VAL client) to subscribe for information about spatial anchors of interest.
-The mobile metaverse application enablement layer provides capabilities to subscribe for notifications providing information on spatial anchor interest and that may be in range, become in range or become out of range of the UE.
+Mobile metaverse application enablement provides capabilities to subscribe for notifications providing information on spatial anchor interest and that may be in range, become in range or become out of range of the UE.